IRU Cost Scheme

-- Since 1st August 2008, the charge for loans or photocopies between IRU participants has been, and it continues to be, £5.50.
+- Since 1st August 2013, the charge for loans or photocopies between IRU participants has been £6.00.
 The price is reviewed annually and notifications of any changes will be given via relevant e-mail lists.

 - All participants’ ILL requests must clearly carry the following information in order to ensure being charged the correct rate:

 - The current charge under the Scheme (i.e. £6.00).
 This is because, although a supplying library can double check the list of IRU participants it is not obliged to do so.

 - As part of its usual work processes, the supplying library claims back the IRU charge from BLDSC.

 - As part of its "banker function" (usual invoicing processes), BLDSC charges the borrowing library the IRU price, plus a "third party" transaction fee that is set by BLDSC.

 Users of UnityUK™ will find it automates much of the above, so in most cases all they have to do is ensure the IRU charge (otherwise known as the ‘Conarls rate’) is selected when making a request.

 UnityUK is a trademark of The Combined Regions.